SH20RAJ/sequence-game/README.md

-# Sequence Game
+# Love Sequence Game

-A beautiful online multiplayer Sequence card game built with Next.js, Prisma, MongoDB, and Socket.io.
+A beautiful online multiplayer Sequence card game designed specifically for couples, built with Next.js, Prisma, MongoDB, and Socket.io.
+This romantic version features a love-themed design with hearts, pink colors, and special animations.

 ## Features

+- Beautiful romantic design with hearts and love-themed elements
-- Real-time multiplayer gameplay
+- Real-time multiplayer gameplay specifically designed for couples (1v1)
+- Room creation and joining functionality with easy sharing options
 - Beautiful card designs generated with Sharp
-- Room-based gameplay for 1v1 matches
 - MongoDB database for game state persistence
 - Responsive design for desktop and mobile
+- Animated UI elements and notifications for a better experience

 ## Game Rules